raresloth/itms-scripts/README.md

 `--skip-download` - skips the itms package download (use this if you already have an .itmsp package you're working with)

+`--only-download` - only downloads the itms package (does not replace contents or upload)

 ## Config
 `username`,`password` - Your iTunes Connect account username and password (don't commit that).